 The depositary is not responsible if it decides that it is unlawful or impractical to make a distribution available to any ADS holders.
 We have no obligation to register ADSs, shares, rights or other securities under the Securities Act.
 We also have no obligation to take any other action to permit the distribution of ADSs, shares, rights or anything else to ADS holders.
-This means that you may not receive the distributions we make on our shares or any value for them if we and/or the depositary determines that it is illegal or not practicable for us or the depositary to make them available to you.
+This means that you may not receive the distributions we make on our shares or any value for them if it is illegal or impractical for us to make them available to you.